JaneliaSciComp/jacs-tools/CONTRIBUTING.md

     * **harnessClass** - The fully qualified name of the Java Class that will call your tool.
 See [Harness Classes](#harness-classes) below.
     * **apps** - A list of ContainerizedApp objects listing all the possible apps in your container.
 Each app consists of a name and a description.

-*Note: in the future, it will be possible to register your service using e a user-friendly web page, but for now it's a manual step which can be accomplished directly with MongoDB, or with the Java API.*
+Note: in the future, it will be possible to register your service using e a user-friendly web page, but for now it's a manual step which can be accomplished directly with MongoDB, or with the Java API.*

+5. Add regression tests by creating a `tests` subdirectory in your tool directory.
+Then create a subdirectory in `tests` for each test you want to run.
+Inside each of these directories, you should place a test.sh to execute the test.
+The resulting structure will look like this:

+* tool_name
+** tests
+*** test1
+**** test.sh
+*** test2
+**** test.sh

+Note: large test data should not be added to this repository.
+It should be kept in a shared location, such as /nrs/jacs/jacsData.

 ## Interface